 |Support||You can get support from community forums and official support docs.||There are hundreds of sources available besides official forums and docs.|

-Let’s make a final decision considering above discussions which WordPress solution is better for your needs.
+Let’s make a final decision considering the above discussions in which WordPress solution is better for your needs.

 Which is Better for You?

-The confusion created by the similar domains and similar functionality.
-Another reason for the confusion is Matt Mullenweg, co-founder of WordPress application and founder of Automattic, which owns the cloud-hosted service WordPress.com, a lot of the Automattic employees are regular contributors of WordPress.org application.
+The confusion created by similar domains and similar functionality.
+Another reason for the confusion is Matt Mullenweg, co-founder of WordPress application and founder of Automattic, which owns the cloud-hosted service WordPress.com, a lot of the Automattic employees are regular contributors to WordPress.org application.